mattermost/docs/source/developer/core-developer-handbook.md

 1. Post `/mb cut X.X.X` into a private channel, replacing `X.X.X` with the release version.
 2. Just like before, if the build fails you can delete the tags and re-run it.

 The links to download the final build will be posted in the Release Discussion channel.
-Congratualations you've cut a release!
+Congratulations you've cut a release!

 After a couple days pass you will need to set the CI servers to point back to `master`.
 To do this: